LACCRA 2025-2026 Board of Directors

 Shanna Gray

 Shanna Gray has been a court reporter since 2011.
 Before becoming an official with the Los Angeles Superior Court, Shanna worked as a freelance reporter in the greater LA area.
 She joined the court in March of 2019.
-Shanna spent some time floating in criminal courtrooms before finding a home in a long cause family law courtroom at the Stanley Mosk Courthouse where she has been for two years.
-Shanna lives near downtown Los Angeles with her teenage son.
+Shanna spent some time floating in criminal courtrooms before finding a home in a long cause family law courtroom for a few years at the Stanley Mosk Courthouse.
+She is currently a floater assigned to the Stanley Mosk Courthouse.
+Shanna lives near downtown Los Angeles.
+She loves ramen and having lunch with colleagues when her busy schedule permits it.
+She also loves mentoring court-reporting students.

 TREASURER